|Nutrition Facts (per serving)|

 6 slices rye bread, light or dark

-Add the sausages, potatoes, and eggs to the pot and heat until warmed through.
+Add the sausage slices, potatoes, and eggs to the pot and heat until warmed through.
 Season to taste with salt and pepper.

 White Barszcz vs. Red Barszcz

 While the main difference between these borscht recipes is the color, the other main distinction is that one is made with beets.
 A common denominator, however, is that they are both considered sour soups.

 White borscht often has a sour rye bread starter (kwas) or gets its sour taste from the addition of sour cream.
 Red borscht typically gets its sourness from vinegar or lemon juice; it can be a clear red color and made without meat or vegetables, or a translucent red including potatoes and beef cubes.